msaqib25/playbook/whodoeswhat.md

 **Farhan Shaikh** heads our design and web team.
 He is responsible for managing the team and establishing and enforcing good design standards and practices within the team.
 Although most of his time today is spent in managing resources and teams, he is one of our oldest and trusted creative leads, and gets involved in selected projects to inspire us with his creative work.

 **Michael Abbate** is our Creative Director.
 He leads our design and UX.
 He oversees the creative process and works closely with all our designers, giving them guidance and feedback.
-At a management level, he works with Farhan & Adiyah to improve our our design standards and practices.
+At a management level, he works with Farhan & Adiyah to improve our design standards and practices.

 ## Executives